SeanKilleen/seankilleen.github.io/_posts/2020-05-17-how-to-use-azuresigntool-to-sign-files-with-azure-devops-using-a-certificate-in-azure-keyvault.md

 * Save your settings.

-At this point, the application principal -- which we have a client ID and secret for -- can now access the KeyVault.
+At this point, the application principal -- which we have a client ID and secret for -- can now access the Key Vault.

 ## Setting up our Azure DevOps build